-- You will have several follow-up appointments to see your surgeon at two weeks, six weeks, three months, and as needed from there.
+- You will have several follow-up appointments to see your surgeon at two weeks, six weeks, three months, and one year after surgery.
 It is very important you keep these appointments, or call to arrange another date - Ask your surgeon when you can return to work or resume driving.